KCollins/conjugate_map/README.md

  - `conjugate_map.calc_mlat_rings()` : function to calculate magnetic graticules for a given latitude and datetime.

  You can read the documentation for each function by running, e.g., `help(calc_mlat_rings)`.

+## Installation
+To install from pypi:
+`pip install conjugate-map`

+To install from source:
+Clone git repo and run `python -m pip install .` from top level of directory.